 Ironically, as Colcock Jones’s account suggests, this second interpretive strategy pushed some black interpreters—at least those listening to his sermon!—back onto the first strategy, rejecting the idea that Paul’s letter to Philemon could be a legitimate part of the Bible.
 If the letter actively advocated slavery, it couldn’t be divinely inspired.

 I suspect a similar reaction may be at play in the (predominantly) white Protestant church circles in which I have moved over the past twenty years.
 Although I hear a sermon preached almost every week, I have never heard one on Philemon.
 Why is this?
-I suspect it is because, on a superficial reading, Paul is doing something bad with the letter, namely, returning a slave to his master.
+I suspect it is because, on a superficial reading, Paul is doing something bad with the letter, namely, returning a slave to bondage.
 Given the (appropriate) collective white shame over the historical enslavement of blacks in the U.S., and what seems to be the morally dubious nature of Paul’s action recorded in the letter, I suspect white Protestant preachers have generally decided to leave well enough alone.
 They have effectively adopted the first interpretive strategy, ruling the letter outside the Biblical canon.

 Strategy 3: Paul Asks Philemon to Free Onesimus

 This result is a shame.
 In fact, I think the letter encapsulates some of the clearest evidence in the NT that Paul did not support the ancient Roman institution of slavery, even if we wish he would have been more forceful and consistent with such a view in other letters (or that he’d outright condemned it).
-With Williams and the other essayists in the volume pictured above, I believe the correct reading of the letter is one on which Paul requests not only gentle treatment for Onesimus, but his manumission.
+With Williams and other essayists in the volume pictured above, I believe the correct reading of the letter is one on which Paul requests not only gentle treatment for Onesimus, but his manumission.
 This is what I would call the third interpretive strategy of Williams’s essay.
 I’ve argued in another post my own version of that third strategy.

-Williams’s helpful essay has made me realize that black interpreters, and other “interpreters from the margins,” have been working on intellectually rigorous “third-strategy” readings of Philemon for quite some time (at least since the 1990s).
+Williams’s helpful essay has made me realize that black interpreters, and other interpreters from the margins, have been working on intellectually rigorous “third-strategy” readings of Philemon for quite some time (at least since the 1990s).
 My hope is that white Protestant preachers will catch up, take hold of their work, and reclaim the value of this important little letter for their congregations.